pinkysamantaray/MCP-server-demo/README.md

 ## Steps to follow in case of a new commit:

 git commit > docker build > docker push > render deploy

+## Other details:

+For this demo project, we have used PokeAPI(https://pokeapi.co/docs/v2)